Baylor vs. Florida College Basketball Predictions & Picks - November 24

 Spread & Total Prediction for Baylor vs. Florida

-Both Florida and Baylor are 2-2-0 against the spread (ATS) so far this season.
-In terms of hitting the over, games involving the Gators are 5-0-0 and the Bears are 3-1-0.
+Both Baylor and Florida are 2-2-0 against the spread (ATS) so far this season.
+In terms of going over the point total, games involving the Bears are 3-1-0 and the Gators are 5-0-0.
+The two teams score an average of 175 points per game, 17.5 more points than this matchup's total.

 Sportsbook Promo Codes